hursh-desai/Machine-Learning-Class-Projects/README.md

 # Machine Learning Projects

-Machine Learning Projects
+I took a Machine Learning course in NYU Shanghai and these are the projects I had to build in order to learn certain important concepts.

-I am currently taking a Machine Learning course at NYU Shanghai and these are the projects that we have worked on in order to learn Machine Learning concepts.
+I implemented simple ML models such as Support Vector Machines and Linear Regression in Numpy.
+Then for more complicated Deep Learning models such as CNN's, RNN's, as well as simple perceptron algorithms I used PyTorch.